wso2/docs-choreo-dev/en/docs/administer/configure-an-external-idp/configure-asgardeo-as-an-external-idp.md

 - Find the well-known URL
   Click on the **info** tab of your application to view the endpoints and copy the **Discovery** endpoint.

-- Find the Client ID :
+- Find the Client ID:
   Click on the **info** tab of your application to view the endpoints and copy the **Client ID**.

 ## Add Azure Active Directory as an external IdP in Choreo